 Western Underground Orchid Facts

-- It has evolved as part of an extremely unique and specialized ecosystem.
-It is entirely dependent upon the presence of a specific species of shrub and a specific variety of fungus.
+- In addition, the befuddling discovery, occurring in 1928 was entirely accidental since it is a subterranean species.
+Also, only 19 mature specimens are known to exist in the wild.
+The remarkable plant evolved as part of an extremely unique and specialized ecosystem.
+It appears to be entirely dependent upon the presence of a specific species of shrub and a specific variety of fungus.

 Western Underground Orchid Physical Description

-A unique type of fungus also links the two plants, and the orchid receives all of its nutrients, water, and carbon dioxide from the shrub, through the fungus.
+The most noteworthy characteristic of the Western Underground Orchid remains its utterly fascinating symbiotic development.
+It draws all of its nourishment from one rather rare species of shrub, the broom honey myrtle.
+This makes for a complicated system.
+A unique type of fungus also links the two plants.
+In fact, the orchid receives all of its nutrients, water, and carbon dioxide from the shrub, through the fungus.

-The Western Underground Orchid remains extremely rare, and only a few specimens have ever been found.
-The full extent of the species’ range, therefore, remains uncertain.
-All specimens discovered to date have been in Western Australia.
+The fantastic Western Underground Orchid remains extremely rare.
+In point of fact, only a few specimens have ever been found.
+The full extent of the species’ range, therefore, remains uncertain at this time.
+However, all specimens discovered to date have been in the region of western Australia.

-Botanists know little about the species because of its rarity, yet we do know that the orchid blooms between May and June.
-We also know that they are capable of both sexual and asexual reproduction.
+Though it’s unfortunate, botanists currently know little about the species because of its rarity.
+However, we do know that the remarkable variety of orchid blooms between May and June.
+We also know that, in another fascinating fact, it remains capable of both sexual and asexual reproduction.